sharewire/google-maps-clustering/README.md

 # Google Maps Clustering for Android

 A fast marker clustering library for Google Maps Android API.

 ![Demo](art/demo.gif)

+## Motivation
+Why not use [Google Maps Android API Utility Library](https://github.com/googlemaps/android-maps-utils)?
+Because it's very slow for large amounts of markers.

 ## Integration
 1. Implement `ClusterItem` to represent a marker on the map.
 The cluster item returns the position of the marker and an optional title or snippet: